reactor/reactor-core/README.md

 The `master` branch is now dedicated to development of the `3.3.x` line.

+The `master` branch is now dedicated to development of the `3.3.x` line.

 ## Getting it

 **Reactor 3 requires Java 8 or + to run**.